How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Prepare a legally valid Sublease Agreement for Nevada that contains all required disclosures and clauses under Nevada landlord-tenant law.
 Fill in your details and download your completed, ready-to-sign Sublease Agreement as a professional PDF for $7.99.

 Nevada law requires specific provisions in rental agreements that defends both lessor and lessee.
 Security deposits are capped at 3 months rent and must be returned within 30 days.
+A 3-day grace period is required before late fees can be assessed.
 Nevada requires 7 specific disclosures in lease agreements.

 Nevada Lease Requirements